 Data are lacking to guide dosage in the clinical setting.
 A dose of 150 mg twice daily was effective as an antidiabetic in a small clinical trial.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Case reports of interactions with warfarin exist.

+Anaphylaxis and varying degrees of hypersensitivity reactions have been reported.
 Clinical trials report few or no adverse reactions.
 Information is limited.